artifice-network/networking/README.md

 ```
 ## Sync

-for sync examples see docs
+for sync examples see <a href="https://docs.rs/networking/0.1.4/networking">docs</a>